Thank you for your interest in applying for an ambassador position for the 2015-2016 school year!

 - Student vs. Faculty Softball Game – sponsored by the Ambassadors - spring, TBA

-- Assistance with one or more of the following: Campus Visit Days, Principals, Deans and Counselors meeting (spring), Foundation event (various times), College Day at Kluthe (spring), WYSE (spring), other event approved by the advisor.
+- Assistance with one or more of the following: One-Stop Christmas, Principals, Deans and Counselors meeting (spring), Foundation event (various times), College Day at Kluthe (spring), WYSE (spring), other event approved by the advisor.

 A list of the fifteen Student Ambassadors will be posted in the Luther Student Center lobby on Friday, Sept.
 4th and online at www.lakelandcollege.edu.
 If selected to be a Student Ambassador, but you decide to not accept the position, please immediately contact Lisa at firstname.lastname@example.org or 217-234-5254.